sktime/sktime/docs/source/developer_guide/testing_framework.rst

 For instance, the value of ``estimator_instance``, if this is a variable used in the test.
 This can be used to make the list of fixtures for ``variablename`` dependent on the value of other fixtures variables

 Adding or extending scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Scenarios can be added or modified if a new combination of method/input values should be tested.
+The two main options are:

+* adding a new scenario, similar to existing scenarios for an estimator scitype.
+  This is the common case when a new input condition should be covered.
+* adding a method or argument key to existing scenarios.
+  This is the common case when a new method or method sequence should be covered.
+  For this, args cshould be added to the scenarios' ``args`` key of an existing scenario.

+Scenarios for a specific estimator scitype are found in ``utils/_testing/scenarios_[estimator_scitype]``.
+All scenarios inherit from a base class for that scitype, e.g., ``ForecasterTestScenario``.
+This base class defines generics such as ``is_applicable``, or tag handling, for all scenarios of the same type.

+Scenarios should usually define:
+* an ``args`` parameter: a dictionary, with arbitrary keys (usually names of methods).
+  The ``args`` parameter may be set as a class variable, or set by the contructor.
+* optionally, a ``default_method_sequence`` and a ``default_arg_sequence``, lists of strings.
+  These define the sequence in which methods are called, with which argument set,
+  if ``run`` is called.
+Both may be class variables, or object variable set in the constructor.
+* side note: a ``method_sequence`` and ``arg_sequence`` can also be specified in ``run``.
+  If not passed, defaulting will take place (first to each other, then to the ``detault_etc`` variables)
+* optionally, a ``_tags`` dictionary, which is a ``BaseObject`` tags dictionary and behaves exactly like that of estimators.
+* optionally, a ``get_args`` method which allows to override key retrieval from ``args``.
+  For instance, to specify rules such as "if the key starts with ``predict_``, always return ..."
+* optionally, an ``is_applicable`` method which allows to compare the scenario with estimators.
+  For instance, comparing whether both scenario and estimator are multivariate.

+For further details and expected signature, consult the docstring of ``TestScenario``,
+and inspect any of the scenarios base classes, e.g., ``ForecasterTestScenario``.

 Creating tests for a new estimator type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If a module for a new estimator type is added, multiple things should be added in testing modules:

+* a ``tests/test_all_[estimator_scitype].py``, from the root of the module.
+* scenarios to cover the specified base class interface behaviour, in ``utils/_testing/scenarios_[estimator_scitype]``.
+  This can be modelled on ``utils/_testing/scenarios_forecasting``, or the other scenarios files.
+* in this file, appropriate fixture generation via ``pytest_generate_fixtures``.
+  This can be modelled off ``test_all_estimators`` or ``test_all_forecasters``.
+* and, a collection of tests for interface compliance with the base class of the